Dependable Software Systems

 Krupa moved from Bangalore, India, to Vancouver to enter the 12-month program, choosing to live on campus.
 “Vancouver is a beautiful and diverse city, with amazing food.
 And life at UBC is great – it’s very vibrant.”

 Technical and business classes provide a powerful foundation

 About 60 per cent of the courses in the Dependable Software Systems program are technical in nature, and Krupa says a few of these classes really stood out for her.
 “The software verification and testing class taught various validation techniques, and gave us a range of tools and processes to ensure the correctness of software,” she says.
 “Error-resilient computing systems was a class that strengthened our ability to solve complex problems in a methodical way.
 Finally, the software project management course — taught by the program director himself — taught us the skills and understanding required to manage distinct software projects.”

-Her other courses, taught by UBC’s Sauder School of Business, focused on business and leadership skills.
+Her other courses, taught by UBC Sauder’s Robert H. Lee Graduate School, focused on business and leadership skills.
 While Krupa says she initially found the courses challenging, they ultimately proved to be a transformative experience.
 “The business courses helped me understand what it means to be a leader, introduced me to the tools and techniques that I can use to measure a team’s success and broadened my knowledge of how to bring leadership skills into my workplace.”

 She also says it was valuable to attend the business and leadership classes alongside all MEL students and those from the Master of Health Leadership and Policy program.
 “Coming from the software industry, I know software.
 So I liked being part of diverse teams and learning how people from completely different industries approach problems.”